ryjen/libcoda-format/README.md

 options supported are:

-    -DCODE_COVERAGE=ON   :   enable code coverage using lcov -DMEMORY_CHECK=ON    :   enable valgrind memory checking on tests
+    -DENABLE_COVERAGE=ON   :   enable code coverage using lcov -DENABLE_MEMCHECK=ON    :   enable valgrind memory checking on tests

 formatting